E-xyza/Exonerate/README.md

 ## response encoding.

-the default response encoding for JSON is Poison.
+the default response encoding for JSON is Jason.